microsoft/minecraft-scripting-samples/build-challenge/README.md

 First, start a survival world.
 Choose a world with a seed you like, or just find a nice spot in the world you start up with.

 Choose a relatively flat plain or desert area as your starting area.
 Go to the north west corner of the starting area (minimal x/z), and go to the bottom floor of that location.
 Note the x/y/z coordinates.
 Go to chat and run this pseudo command: "!setstart x y z" with the location of your x/y/z contents.
-Over the next minute or so, you should see the pads pop in
+Over the next couple of minutes or so, you should see the pads pop in.
+Please be patient.

+!NOTE: There may be some issues with the pads popping in, fully, so you may want to run the command a second time several minutes after the first one has started.

-Use !setphase setup to enter your initial setup
+Use !setphase setup to enter your initial setup. !setphase build to put the world into build mode. !setphase vote to put the world into vote mode.

 ## Commands

 `!setstart x y z` - Sets the starting location of this map.
 This should be the north/west/bottom of your play area.

 Team Pads are arranged like this: